 Change camera angles

 Experiment with your webcam settings.
-I found that on Zoom, you can adjust the rotation of the camera.
+I found that on Zoom, you can adjust the rotation of the video frame.
 One thing I tried was upside down.
 By putting my arms up over my head, and swaying side-to-side, it looked like I was hanging from the ceiling by my ankles.
 A limited use situation, but something to play with.

 Get more space

 Not everyone has the space to move around.
 But if you have room to step back from the camera and move with your whole body, that’s ideal.
-Even if you’re trapped at a desk in a tiny office, you might be able to make some space for spinning in your chair, or moving out of frame.
+Even if you’re trapped at a desk in a tiny office, you might make some space for spinning in your chair, or moving out of frame.

 Move the device